gwct/grampa/README.md

 Simply download the program and run it.
 You may want to add the GRAMPA folder to your $PATH variable for ease of use.
 ### The only dependency is Python 3 or higher

+GRAMPA is also available through [bioconda](https://anaconda.org/bioconda/grampa).
+Thanks to [nathanweeks](https://github.com/nathanweeks) for setting that up!

 ## Usage

 The first thing you should do when you try to run GRAMPA is make sure everything is working with some test files.
 You can do this easily by running the --tests command: